 SHIFT and Coffeelac are revitalizing the coffee sector in Ituri and transforming the way coffee is being grown and sold.

 DRC has some of the best coffee in the world.
-However, 20 years of conflict have laid waste to a once thriving industry.
-The destruction of infrastructure and violence drove away private investment and forced many small-scale producers to sell their coffee at discount rates in neighbouring countries.
+However, 20 years of conflict have laid waste to a once-thriving industry.
+The destruction of infrastructure and violence drove away private investment and forced many small-scale producers to sell their coffee at discount rates in neighboring countries.
 This not only deprived farmers and their families of a decent wage, it has also deprived consumers of one of the world’s finest coffees.

 The situation in Ituri is improving, reductions in levels of violence and the commitment of a number of enterprises is leading to a resurgence in the coffee industry in the region.

 A new way to sell and grow Ituri coffee

 Since 2013, SHIFT and Coffeelac have been working with smallholder farmers to transform the way coffee from the Ituri province in Eastern DRC is grown and sold.
 Together, we have developed a robust sustainability program to improve the quality and quantity of coffee produced and to improve traceability and consistency in supply by:

 Training farmers in good agricultural practices and financial literacy

 Training farmers and employees in recordkeeping to enhance farmer-to-buyer traceability